luu-thai/not-a-blog/README.md

-# not-a-blog
+# NOT-a-BLOG
-Not a blog
+This is a repo for Sak and I to do some cool stuff react stuff.